Michael Patra

-Michael Debabrata Patra (born 29 September 1960) is an Indian economist and central banker who served as the Deputy governor of Reserve Bank of India from 2020 to 2025.
+Michael Debabrata Patra (born 29 September 1960) is an Indian economist and central banker who served as the Deputy Governor of the Reserve Bank of India from 2020 to 2025.
 As a central banker he has spent most of his career at RBI.

 Education

 Born in Cuttack, Odisha, into an Odia Christian family, Michael Debebrata Patra did his graduation from the Ravenshaw College and post graduation from Utkal University.
 Patra has a PhD in economics from the Indian Institute of Technology Bombay in Mumbai, with his thesis being titled "The Role of Invisibles in India's Balance of Payments: A Structural Approach".
 Patra proceeded to do post-doctoral research on financial stability at Harvard University as a fellow.

 Patra received professional training at IMF Institute on Financial Programming and Policy and at the Bank of England's Centre for Central Banking Studies.

 Career

 Patra is a 1985 batch RBI Grade B officer.
 Before his appointment as deputy governor, Patra served as the executive director of the monetary policy department of RBI—where he moved to in 2006—and as such, was an internal member of the powerful Monetary Policy Committee.
 Earlier, Patra served as an adviser in charge of international finance, money, and banking in RBI's department of economic analysis.

 From December 2008 and June 2012, Patra served on deputation to the International Monetary Fund as senior adviser to India's executive director at the fund.